-Interest expense decreased by \$0.7 million, or 31%, and increased by \$1.5 million, or 50%, in the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
-The increase in the six months ended June 30, 2022, was attributable to the issuance of SoundHound AI's 2021 note payable ("SVB March 2021 Note") and 2021 convertible note ("SCI June 2021 Note"), resulting in \$30.0 million and \$15.0 million draws, respectively.
+Interest expense increased by \$2.2 million, or 298%, during Q1 2022, compared to Q1 2021.
+This increase was attributable to the issuance of SoundHound's 2021 note payable ("SVB March 2021 Note") and 2021 convertible note ("SCI June 2021 Note"), resulting in \$30.0 million and \$15.0 million draws, respectively.
 These debt instruments were accompanied by the issuances of related common stock warrants, resulting in debt discounts to be amortized over the life of the instrument.
-The increase in our debt balance related to these draws in 2021 has led to increases in interest expense and amortization of debt issuance costs during the six months ended June 30, 2022.
+As our debt balance significantly increased, our interest expense, which is incurred monthly, and our amortized debt issuance costs have proportionally increased as well.